epics-base/exampleJava/exampleLink/README.md

 In the exampleLink directory

-    source ../pomenv
     mvn package
     cd shell
     cp sourceEXAMPLE source
-    #edit source - Normally only the definition of EPICSV4 needs to be changed
+    # edit source so that EPICSV4 is correctly defined